 Welcome to the Gifted Services home page.
 Gifted Services is part of the Department of Student Services.
 Here you will learn more about the Gifted Services program in the Grandview Heights Schools.
+A brochure that provides an overview of our Gifted Services program and staff is attached below.

 The Ohio Association for Gifted Children will host a Parent Day on Sunday, October 15, 2017, from 2 to 6 p.m. at the Hilton Easton, 3900 Chagrin Blvd., Columbus.
 The keynote presenter is Dr. James T. Webb.
 He will address the social emotional needs of gifted children and gifted parent burnout.
 Registration is required by October 2, 2017.
 For questions or more information, contact Angela Grimm at firstname.lastname@example.org